 Goodwill is not amortized, but rather is subject to testing for impairment at least annually, which we perform either during the fourth quarter or when indicators of an impairment are present.
 We consider each of our operating segments, therapeutics and contract research, to be a reporting unit since this is the lowest level for which discrete financial information is available.
-We attributed the full amount of the goodwill in connection with the acquisition of Confluence, or \$18.5 million, to our therapeutics segment.
-We perform an impairment test annually which is a qualitative assessment based upon current facts and circumstances related to operations of the therapeutics segment.
+The impairment test is a qualitative assessment based upon the then current facts and circumstances related to operations of the reporting unit.
 If our qualitative assessment indicates an impairment may be present, we would perform the required quantitative analysis and an impairment charge would be recognized to the extent that the estimated fair value of the reporting unit is less than its carrying amount.
 However, any loss recognized would not exceed the total amount of goodwill allocated to that reporting unit.

-During the year ended December 31, 2019, we performed an impairment analysis due to the decline in our stock price, which was considered a triggering event to evaluate goodwill for impairment.
+During the year ended December 31, 2019, we performed an impairment analysis due to a decline in our stock price, which was considered a triggering event to evaluate goodwill for impairment.
 Our impairment analysis, which utilized a market approach, noted that our stock price, including a reasonable control premium, resulted in a fair value for the therapeutics reporting unit which was less than its carrying value.
-As a result, we recorded an impairment charge of \$18.5 million, the full balance of goodwill.
+As a result, we recorded an impairment charge of \$18.5 million.